Gaming computer: Build types

 As stated before, there are options PC gamers take into account when deciding to build their own unit versus buying a pre-built one.
 There are not many options when it comes to the laptop configuration but they do exist.
-Jason Clarke, a contributor to Chillblast, points out that there are a number of builders that deal specifically with laptops with some adding configurable features that were not originally so, such as being able to change CPUs and GPUs.
-It is important to note that these PC builders build from scratch and the possibility to change out CPUs and GPUs after they have been installed is unlikely.
-Clarke also advises that people should and cannot build their own laptops because of how complex and compact everything is.
+Jason Clarke, a contributor to Chillblast, mentioned that there are a number of builders that deal specifically with laptops, with some adding configurable features that were not originally there, such as being able to change CPUs and GPUs.
+These PC builders build from scratch, and the possibility to change out CPUs and GPUs after they have been installed is unlikely.
+Clarke also advised that people should and cannot build their own laptops because of how complex and compact everything is.

 Many PC gamers and journalists, like Clarke and Freedman, advise people to start with gaming desktops as they are the way to go when seeking pure performance.
 Pre-built desktops like Alienware's Aurora R11 are ready-to-go systems with a history behind them, but some claim that their systems are over-priced.
 This is mainly due to the cost of building the PC and ease of access for components for the consumer.
 Marshall Honorof, a writer for Tom's Guide, explains that the steps on how to build a gaming PC from scratch "can be a daunting process, particularly for newcomers" but it could be one of the best technological decisions someone can make.
 According to his research, Honorof found that $1,500 is enough to buy a "powerful, but not quite top-of-the-line" computer and one can choose his or her own components.